• Skip to primary navigation

 There are a ton of vegetables that we grew up eating that are not actually vegetables at all.
 They are in fact fruits.
 So, what vegetables are actually fruits?

-According to Live Science, a fruit is a separate part of a plant that is seed bearing.
+Essentially a fruit is a mature ovary of the plant that contains it's ovules or seeds.
+It is a separate part of a plant that is seed bearing.
 So this part will separate itself from a plant in order to spread the plant seed.
-While a vegetable is actually a part of the plan, so the things we eat like stems, roots, and leaves.
+Typically, you will see these "fruits" formed from flowers on the main part of the plant.

 Tomatoes